-The more carbohydrate, or carbs, you eat at one time, the higher your blood sugar will rise.
+The more carbohydrates, or carbs, you eat at one time, the higher your blood sugar will rise.
 Spreading carbs throughout the day helps keep your blood sugar levels within your target range.
 Counting carbs is one of the best ways to keep your blood sugar under control when you use insulin.
-It helps you match the right amount of insulin to the number of grams of carbohydrate in a meal.
+It helps you match the right amount of insulin to the number of grams of carbohydrates in a meal.
 You need to test your blood sugar several times a day to learn how carbs affect you.
 Then you can change your diet and insulin dose as needed.

 A registered dietitian or certified diabetes educator can help you plan meals and snacks.